nysenate/OpenLegislation/docs/api/bills.rst

                "basePrintNo": "S6830",
                "session": 2013,
                "printNo": "S6830",
-               "version": "ORIGINAL"               // Specifies which amendment version of the bill the action affects },
+               "version": ""                       // Specifies which amendment version of the bill the action affects },
             "date": "2014-03-17",                  // Date of the action "chamber": "SENATE",                   // Chamber this action occurred in